missuo/Telegraph-Image-Hosting/README.md

 mv web/* ./
 ```

-4. Modify the line 17 and 30 to your domain in `api.php`
+4. Modify the line 40 to your domain in `api.php`

 5. Have fun.